genesiscommunitysuccess/docs/docs/04_web/04_integrations/03_React/03_sharing-data.md

 :::note

-`reactify-wc` is built with React 16, but it works correctly even with newer versions of React, such as React 18 used in create react app.
+`reactify-wc` is built with React 16, but it works correctly with newer versions of React, such as React 18 used in create react app.

 :::